 Usage Guide: The authentication method for Console, VTY and Web login can be configured respectively.
-And authentication method can be any one or combination of Local, RADIUS.
+And authentication method can be any one or combination of Local, RADIUS and TACACS.
 When login method is configuration in combination, the preference goes from left to right.
 If the users have passed the authentication method, authentication method of lower preferences will be ignored.
 To be mentioned, if the user receives corresponding protocol's answer whether refuse or incept, it will not attempt the next authentication method (Exception: if the local authentication method failed, it will attempt the next authentication method if it receives nothing.
 And AAA function RADIUS server should be configured before the RADIUS configuration method can be used.
-And TACACS server should be configured before the TACACS configuration method can be used.